Diksh-aaa/Sentiment-Analysis/README.md

 # Training the BERT model for Sentiment Analysis

-Now we can start the fine-tuning process.
-We will use the ‘Keras’ API ‘model.fit’.
+Now we can fine-tuning process using the ‘Keras’ API ‘model.fit’.